aaronkyle/social-development/context/social-policy/ifi-policy-repository/ifc/ehs-guidelines_mining_2007.md

-Additional detailed guidance for hazardous materials management including spill prevention and control planning for the handling, storage, and transport of such materials as fuels and chemicals is provided in the General EHS Guidelines. .
+Additional detailed guidance for hazardous materials management including spill prevention and control planning for the handling, storage, and transport of such materials as fuels and chemicals is provided in the [General EHS Guidelines](https://www.ifc.org/wps/wcm/connect/554e8d80488658e4b76af76a6515bb18/Final+-+General+EHS+Guidelines.pdf?MOD=AJPERES).

 ##### Cyanide